kevinsullivan/cs-dm/notes/09-propositional-logic.rst

 Basic Terminology
 =================

-"Tom's mother is Mary."
-This statement is a *proposition*.
-It asserts that a particular *state of affairs* holds in some particular *domain of discourse*.
-The domain in this case would be some family unit, and the state of affairs that is asserted to prevail is that Mary is Tom's Mom.
+Here is a proposition: "Tom's mother is Mary."
+A proposition asserts that a particular *state of affairs* holds in some particular *domain of discourse*.
+The domain in this case would be some family unit; and the state of affairs that is asserted to prevail is that Mary is Tom's Mom.

-Whether such a proposition can be *judged* to be *true* or not is another matter.
-If the domain were that of a family in which there really are people, Tom and Mary, and Mary really is the mother of Tom, then this proposition could be judged to be true.
-However, if such a state of affairs did not hold, then the proposition would still be a fine proposition, but it could not be judged to be true.
+Whether such a proposition can be *judged* to be *true* is another matter.
+If the domain of discourse (or just *domain*) were that of a family in which there really are people, Tom and Mary, and in that family unity Mary really is the mother of Tom, then this proposition could be judged to be true.
+However, if such a state of affairs did not hold in that family unity, then the proposition would still be a fine proposition, but it could not be judged to be true (and indeed could be judged to be false).

 In place of the phrase "domain of discourse" we could also use the word, "world."
-In general the truth of a proposition depends on the world in which it is evaluated.
-There are some proposition that are true in every world, e.g., "true = true;" some that are not true in any world, e.g., "true = false;" and many where the truth depends on the world in which they are evaluated, e.g., "Mary is Tom's mother."
+In general, the truth of a proposition depends on the world in which it is evaluated.
+There are some proposition that are true in every world, e.g., "zero equals zero;" some that are not true in any world, e.g., "zero equals one;" and many where the truth of the proposition depends on the world in which it is evaluated, e.g., "Mary is Tom's mother."

-Here's another proposition: "Every person has a mother."
-If the domain of discourse is all living humans, then the proposition can be judged to be ("is") true, because everyone alive today has a mother (alive or deceased).
-If, however, the domain is taken to be all people who ever lived, then things get murky as the chain of *human* motherhood cannot continue infinitely into the past.

 Propositional and Predicate Logic
 =================================

 The proposition, *Tom's mother is Mary*, is simple.
-It could even be collapsed down to, to be represented as, a single variable, say, *M*.
-We could then judge *M* to be true or not.
-Similarly, a variable, *F*, could represent the proposition, *Tom's father is Ernst*.
-We could then *construct* a larger proposition, *Toms' mother is Mary **and** Tom's father is Ernst* (or *M **and** F*) by composing the two given propositions, *M* and *F* with the logical *connective*, *and*.
-We could then judge the truth of this compound proposition by conjoining the truth values of the constituent propositions.
-Such a logic of simple propositions and compositions of propositions using connectives such as *and*, *or*, and *not* is called *propositional logic*.
+It could even be represented as a single variable, let's call it *M*.
+In what we call propositional logic, we generally represent propositions as variables in this manner.
+Similarly, a logical variable, *F*, could represent the proposition, *Tom's father is Ernst*.
+We could then *construct* a larger proposition by composing these two propositions into a larger one under the logical connective called *and*.
+The result would be the proposition, *Toms' mother is Mary **and** Tom's father is Ernst*.
+We could of course write this more concisely as *M **and** F*, or, in a more mathematical notation, :math:`M \land F`).

+Now we ask, what is the truth value of this larger proposition?
+To determine the answer, we conjoin the truth values of the constituent propositions.
+The meaning of the larger proposition is determined by (1) the meanings of its smaller parts, and (2) the logical connective that composes them into a larger proposition.
+Such a logic of simple propositions and their compositions using connectives such as *and*, *or*, and *not* is called *propositional logic*.

-By contrast, our second proposition, "every person has a mother" (:math:`\forall p \in Persons, \exists m \in Persons, motherOf(p,m)`), belongs to a richer logic.
-Here, *motherOf(p, m)* stands for the proposition that the mother of *p* is *m*, where *p* and *m* are not Boolean-valued variables, but variables that range over the set of people in the assumed domain of discourse.
-The overall proposition thus asserts that, for *every* person, *p* (in the domain), there is a person, *m*, such that *m* is the mother of *p*.
+By contrast, the proposition, "every person has a mother" (or to put it more formally, :math:`\forall p \in Persons, \exists m \in Persons, motherOf(p,m)`), belongs to a richer logic.
+Here, *motherOf(p, m)* is a *predicate on two values*.
+It stands for the family of propositions, *the mother of p is m*, where *p* and *m* are variables that range over the set of people in the given domain of discourse.
+The overall proposition thus asserts that, for *every* person, *p* in the domain, there is a person, *m*, such that *m* is the mother of *p*.

-The *motherOf(p,m)* construct is a *parameterized proposition*.
-You can think of it as a function that takes two values, *p* and *m*, and that returns a proposition about those particular values.
-We call such a parameterized proposition a *predicate*.
-A predicate thus represents not a just one proposition but a whole *family* of propositions (one for each pair of parameter values), each of which might or might not be true.
-If *m* really is the mother of *p*, then *motherOf(p,m)* can be judged to be true.
-The proposition, *motherOf(Tom, Mary)*, might be judged to be true, but *motherOf(Tom, Robert)* maybe would not be.
+The *motherOf(p,m)* construct is a *parameterized proposition*, which, again, we call a *predicate*.
+You can think of it as a function that takes two values, *p* and *m*, and that returns a proposition *about those particular values*.
+A predicate thus represents not a just one proposition but a whole *family* of propositions, one for each pair of parameter values.
+Any particular proposition of this form might be true or false depending on the domain of discourse.
+If *m* really is the mother of *p* (in the assumed domain), then *motherOf(p,m)* can be judged to be true (for that domain), and otherwise not.

 Another way to look at a predicate is that it *picks out* a subset of *(p,m)* pairs, namely all and only those for which *motherOf(p,m)* is true.
-A predicate thus specifies a relation, her a binary relation, namely the *motherOf* relation on the set of people in the domain of discourse.
+A predicate thus specifies a relation, here a binary relation, namely the *motherOf* relation on the set of people in the domain of discourse.

-We thus have a logic that (1) allows variables, such as *p* and *m*, to range over sets of objects (rather that just over Boolean values), (2) that supports the use predicates, and (3) that supports universal and existential quantifiers.
-This logic is called *predicate logic*.
-As we will see in a later chapter, a predicate logic also allows the use of functions taking arguments to identify objects in the domain.
+This richer logic, called *predicate logic*, (1) allows variables, such as *p* and *m*, to range over sets of objects (rather that just over Boolean values), (2) supports the expression predicates involving elements of such sets, and (3) provides botg universal and existential quantifiers (*for all* and *there exists*, respectively).
+As we will see in a later chapter, a predicate logic also allows the definition and use of functions taking arguments in the domain to identify other objects in the domain.
+So, for example, a function, *theMotherOf*, might be used to identify *Mary* as *theMotherOf(Tom)*.
+Note that when a function is applied to domain values, the result is another domain value, whereas when a predicate is applied to domain values, the result is a proposition about those value.

 Predicate logic is the logic of everyday mathematics and computer science.
-It is, among many other things, the logic Dafny provides for writing specifications.
-Consider our specification of what it means for a function, *R*, with domain, *D*, and codomain, *C*, to be
+It is, among other things, the logic Dafny provides for writing specifications.
+As an example, consider our specification of what it means for a function, *R*, with domain, *D*, and codomain, *C*, to be surjective: :math:`\forall c \in C, \exists d \in D, (d,c)
-surjective: :math:`\forall c \in C, \exists d \in D, (d,c) \in R`.
-In Dafny, we would (and did) write this as, *forall c :: c in codom() ==> exists d :: d in dom() && (d,c) in rel().* Dafny is specification and verification system based on *predicate logic*.
+\in R`.
+In Dafny, we would (and did) write this as, *forall c :: c in codom() ==> exists d :: d in dom() && (d,c) in rel().* Dafny is thus a specification and verification system based on *predicate logic*.
 We've been using it all along!

-One of the main goals of this course up to now has been to get you reading, writing, and seeing the relevance and utility of predicate logic.
-Far from being an arcane irrelevancy, it is one of the pillars of computer science, in general, and rigorous software development, in particular.
-It is also central to many artificial intelligence (AI) systems, to combinatorial optimization (e.g., for finding good travel routes), in the analysis of algorithms, in digital circuit design, and in many other areas of computer science, not to mention mathematics.
+One of the main goals of this course up to now has been to get you reading, writing, and seeing the utility of predicate logic.
+Far from being an irrelevancy, it is one of the pillars of computer science.
+It is a fundamental tool for specifying and reasoning about software.
+It is also central to artificial intelligence (AI), to combinatorial optimization (e.g., for finding good travel routes), in the analysis of algorithms, in digital circuit design, and in many other areas of computer science, not to mention mathematics and mathematical fields such as economics.

-Going forward, one of our main goals is to understand predicate logic in much greater depth, including its syntax (what kinds of expressions can you write in predicate logic?) and semantics (when are expressions in predicate logic *true?*).
+Going forward, one of our main goals is to understand predicate logic in greater depth, including its syntax (what kinds of expressions can you write in predicate logic?) its semantics (when are expressions in predicate logic *true?*), and how to show that given expressions are true.

 In this chapter, which beings Part II of this set of notes, we start our exploration of predicate logic and proof by first exploring the